 Well, technically a mack truck full of mac, but in my book that makes it a mac truck.
-Tomatoes tomahhhhtoes.

 Bacon Broccoli Mac and Cheese

 It may be Spring but gosh darn it, it’s chilly here in NC and comfort food is on the menu!
-With side salads of course, because, veggies.
+With side salad of course, because, veggies.

 Let’s talk about mac and cheese.
 Lets talk about you and me.
 Let’s talk about all the broccoli and the bacon that may be…

-- 3-4 slices of bacon, cooked
+- 3-4 slices cooked bacon

-- 3 cups broccoli florets, steamed or blanched
+- 3 cups broccoli florets (steamed or blanched)

-- 8 oz pasta [measured by weight]
+- 8 oz dry pasta

-- 1/4 cup [1/2 stick] unsalted butter
+- 1/4 cup unsalted butter

 - 1/4 cup all purpose flour

-- 2 cups whole milk, room temperature
+- 2 cups whole milk (room temperature or warmed)

 - 1/4 tsp salt